martinkallstrom/realtime-voice-server/README.md

 [ diagram of agent spawning flow ]

-Of course, these demos attempt to keep things simple and are unopinionated regarding at scale use-cases.
+Of course, these demos attempt to keep things simple and are unopinionated regarding scalability.
 When a Daily AI agent is summoned into a session, all we do is run a new subprocess on the same machine instance &mdash; useful for small tests, but not so great for production grade apps with many concurrent users.

 Creating virualized worker pools and on-demand instances is out of scope for these examples, but we have shared various implementation ideas here.

 ---

 ## Getting help

+...